 Voting is a powerful way to impact the future.
-This form of civic engagement accomplishes more than solely electing candidates.
-Voting spotlights issues, showcases the political power of groups, and influences the agendas of our political parties.
-Voting is extra important in Virginia because our elections are always close.
+It’s a version of civic engagement that accomplishes more than electing candidates.
+Voting spotlights issues, showcases the political power of groups, and influences the issue agenda of our political parties.
+In Virginia, Voting plays a crucial role in our democratic system because our elections are always close.

-At the same time, voting may seem intimidating, especially if you’ve never done it before.
-This election-- like every other one-- is constantly called “the most important election of our lifetime.”
-It’s certainly true that every election plays a vital role in our everyday lives, but don’t let the pressure sway you from participating.
-So, while it’s okay to be nervous, casting a ballot is really simple.
+At the same time, voting might seem intimidating, especially if you’ve never done it before.
+This election-- like literally every other one-- is repeatedly called “the most important election of our lifetime.”
+So while it’s certainly true that every election impacts our lives, don’t let the significance of elections dissuade you from participating.
+Your voice matters as long as you use it.

 You might vote in a weird location.

-Candidates aren’t the only options on the ballot.
+Candidates are not the choices on your ballot.